 Similarly, Core Savills partner Edward Macura said that the announcement will bring a boost to both supply and demand in the property sector, “by way of attracting and retaining long-term investors and also skills professionals.”

-“Direct and indirect effects are expected to come into play, such as population stabilization and growth, renewed confidence in the property market and an increase in expat end-user purchasers, who are likely to invest in their own homes within the UAE instead of repatriation to their home markets,” he added.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“Direct and indirect effects are expected to come into play, such as population stabilization and growth, renewed confidence in the property market and an increase in expat end-user purchasers, who are likely to invest in their own homes within the UAE instead of repatriation to their home markets,” he added.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.